bkrug/envelope-demo/README.md

 # envelope-demo
-Demo of Envelopes on SN76489 and TI-99/4a and of MUSICXML parsing into TMS9900 assembly language.
+A program that plays music on the SN76489 sound chip and TI-99/4a home computer.
+Notes have envelops applied to them.
+A C# program for parsing MUSICXML files into TMS9900 assembly language is also included.

 The Assembly language program supports
 * Allowing the user to select different songs and different envelopes to play